 4. Provincial Support for Public Library Boards

-Provincial funding and resources for trustee orientation and board learning and development is in alignment with the Ministry’s responsibility for the successful oversight of the legislative and governance framework for public libraries and the upholding of the Library Act.
+Adequate provincial government funding and support for strong, effective, and equitable public library board development throughout the province is needed.
+Provincial funding and resources for trustee orientation and board learning and development is in alignment with the Ministry’s responsibility for the successful oversight of the legislative and governance framework for public libraries and for the upholding of the Library Act.
 Strong effective public library boards are critically important for strong effective public libraries.

-BCLTA will be developing advocacy materials (for example posters, social media, advocacy tips flashcards) to support trustee advocacy efforts in 2018 and in particular for the 2018 municipal elections.
+BCLTA will be developing advocacy materials (for example posters, social media, advocacy tips flashcards) with our library partners to support advocacy efforts in 2018 and in particular for the 2018 municipal elections.